dis-orientation/dis-orientation.github.io/involved.md

 <img alt="git-web-edit" width="400" src="/images/git-web-edit.png" style="display:block; margin:0 auto;" />

 After you make a change, in order to save that change, you need to "commit" the change.
 You can do so at the bottom of the screen.
 You can enter an extensive description of what change you made (and why), if you would like to do so.
 That information is stored in the history of the file, so that your collaborators know what changes were made and why.
-You do not necessarily need to enter an extensive description of the change you made, but it is required that you enter some description explaining the change.
+You do not necessarily need to enter an extensive description of the change you made, but it is required that you at least enter some description explaining the change.

 <img alt="git-web-commit" width="400" src="/images/git-web-commit.png" style="display:block; margin:0 auto;" />